-Mr Price Sport has partnered with Project Rhino and have created beautiful custom rhino print t-shirts, that are available in stores.
+Mr Price Sport is a long-term partner of Project Rhino and the retailer has created beautiful custom rhino print t-shirts, that are available in stores.
 10% of each t-shirt sale is donated to Project Rhino to help protect SA’s rhinos.

-The Rhino Recovery Fund (RRF), managed and administered by the Wildlife Conservation Network (WCN), are generously contributing to our K9, ZAP-Wing and coordination efforts which have been severely impacted by the current COVID-19 crisis.
+The Rhino Recovery Fund (RRF), managed and administered by the Wildlife Conservation Network (WCN), generously supported our K9, ZAP-Wing and coordination efforts in 2020/2021 which were severely impacted by the current COVID-19 crisis.